Yordanka Fandakova: Political career

 On 15 November 2009, she was elected as mayor of Sofia.
 Fandakova received 66.23% of the vote in the elections held on 15 November 2009.
 The Socialist Party contender Georgi Kadiev received 27.71%, with a turnout of 23.17%.

 She ran for another term as Mayor of Sofia in the 2019 Bulgarian local elections.

+Her mandate ended four years later, as the 2023 Sofia mayoral election determined that Vassil Terziev would be the new Mayor.